Learn-Together-Pro/CgArt/concept/aesthetics.md

-# Key concepts of CG Art
+# Key concepts of Aesthetics

-Key concepts of CG Art

 <!-- [:arrow_down: Tags legend](#tags-legend) at the end of the page. -->